A Quantum Detectable Byzantine Agreement Protocol using only EPR pairs: Preliminaries

-An important relation that was also shown in \cite{Lamport1982}, was that, under the assumption of pairwise authenticated channels among the generals, Byzantine Agreement can be attained if and only if $t < \frac { n } { 3 }$, where $n$ is the number of generals and $t$ is the number of traitors.
+The authors in \cite{Lamport1982} not only presented an algorithm that, under certain assumptions, achieves BA, but also obtained the significant result that, under the assumption of pairwise authenticated channels among the generals, BA can be attained if and only if $t < \frac { n } { 3 }$, where $n$ is the number of generals and $t$ is the number of traitors.
 Later it was established that this bound can't be improved even if additional resources are assumed (see \cite{Fitzi2001a}).
+An important special illustration of this fact, is the case of $n = 3$ generals, exactly one of which is a traitor because it is impossible to achieve BA in such a case, by any classical protocol.

-In the seminal paper \cite{Fitzi2001} a variant of Byzantine Agreement called Detectable Byzantine Agreement (DBA from now on) was introduced.
-This enabled the authors to give the first quantum protocol for DBA that relied on Aharonov states and which improved the previous bound by allowing for precisely one traitor among the three generals.
-Although \cite{Fitzi2001} considered the case of only $3$ generals, later works introduced DBA protocols for $n$ parties.
+In the seminal paper \cite{Fitzi2001} a variant of BA called Detectable Byzantine Agreement (DBA from now on) was introduced.
+By slightly relaxing the requirements of the BA protocol, and, in particular, allowing the loyal generals to abort the protocol, an action that is not permitted in the original protocol, the authors were able to give the first quantum protocol for DBA.
+Their protocol relied on Aharonov states and improved the previous bound by achieving agreement in the special case of one traitor among three generals.
+Although \cite{Fitzi2001} considered only the case of $3$ generals, later works introduced DBA protocols for $n$ parties.
 In this work we use the Definition \ref{def:Detectable Byzantine Agreement} for DBA.

 \begin{definition} [Detectable Byzantine Agreement] \ A protocol achieves \emph{Detectable Byzantine Agreement} (DBA) if it satisfies the following conditions. \end{definition}